Subito-it/PodBuilder/README.md

 - `deintegrate`: deintegrates PodBuilder's initialization
 - `build`: prebuilts a specific pod declared in the PodBuilder-Podfile
 - `build_all`: prebuilts all pods declared in the PodBuilder-Podfile
+- `update`: prebuilts all pods that are out-of-sync with the Restore-Podfile
 - `restore_all`: rebuilts all pods declared in the Restore-Podfile file
 - `install_sources`: installs sources of pods to debug into prebuild frameworks
 - `switch`: switch between prebuilt, development or standard pod in the Application-Podfile